jsommers/switchyard/documentation/writing_a_program.rst

 Logging functions
 -----------------

 Switchyard uses the standard Python logging facilities, but provides four convenience functions.
 Each of these functions takes a string as a parameter and prints it to the console as a logging message.
 The only difference with the functions relates to the logging *level* (see :py:mod:logging in the Python library reference), and whether the output is colored to visually highlight a problem.
 The default logging level is INFO  within Switchyard.
-If you wish to include debugging messages, you can use the ``-d`` flag for the various invocation programs (e.g., srpy), as described in :ref:`runtest` and :ref:`runlive`.
+If you wish to include debugging messages, you can use the ``-d`` flag for the various invocation programs (e.g., ``swyard``), as described in :ref:`runtest` and :ref:`runlive`.

 .. py:function:: log_debug(str)